rayaanoidPrime/csvDB-SQL/README.md

 </p>

-This is my implementation of the C4GT classroom program.
+This is my implementation of the C4GT classroom program project StylusDB-SQL.
 This is developed from the base repository for cohort members to follow the tutorial and send in their own StylusDB SQL implementations.
 Inspired by : https://github.com/ChakshuGautam/stylusdb-sql

 > **Disclaimer**:
 > This database is for educational purposes only.
 It is not intended for production use.
 It is written ground up in JavaScript and is a great way to learn how databases work.
 You can find the tutorial in the [docs](./docs) directory.